When the Subsidy Cliff Hit: What the 2026 ACA Premium Surge Cost the 1.57 Million Who Got No Help

 How Does the Policy Protection Score Affect What Unsubsidized Enrollees Pay?

-MoneyGeek scored each state and Washington, D.C. on three binary dimensions, producing a 0 to 3 policy protection score: Medicaid expansion (1 point), a state reinsurance program (1 point) and a state-based marketplace (1 point).
-States that accepted Medicaid expansion cover adults up to 138% of the federal poverty level, which lowers the pool of marketplace-dependent residents.
+MoneyGeek scored each state and Washington, D.C., on three binary dimensions, producing a 0 to 3 policy protection score: Medicaid expansion (1 point), a state reinsurance program (1 point) and a state-based marketplace (1 point).
+States that accepted Medicaid expansion cover adults up to 138% of the federal poverty level, lowering the pool of marketplace-dependent residents.
 States with Section 1332 reinsurance waivers pay claims for high-cost enrollees, pulling down premiums for everyone else.
 States running their own marketplace have more control over rate review and plan standards.

 The eight states scoring 0/3 are Wyoming, Tennessee, Florida, Mississippi, Texas, Kansas, Alabama and South Carolina.
 All eight fall in the top 31 for annual dollar increase.
-Their unsubsidized enrollees enter 2026 with no Medicaid safety net, no reinsurance suppressing their premium baseline and no state marketplace providing enhanced oversight.
+Their unsubsidized enrollees enter 2026 with no Medicaid safety net, no reinsurance suppressing their premium baseline and no state marketplace providing oversight.

-States scoring 3/3 cluster consistently toward the bottom of the annual increase ranking.
+States scoring 3/3 cluster toward the bottom of the annual increase ranking.
 New Mexico is the one exception, for the reasons described in the table section above.

 Which States Created Their Own Subsidy Programs